Deploying Federalist from CircleCI

 - Delete the new app.
 For the main Federalist app that would be

 - Rename the venerable app to the name of the new app.
 For example, rename

-- Start a build on Travis to re-deploy.
+- Start a build on CircleCI to re-deploy.